robblovell/.github/README.md

 The ".github" directory contains the default templates to be used if a repo doesn't have a .github driectory.
 This directory is used by github as a default for all repos.

-The 'templates' directory contains useful things to use in your repo (This directory is not used by github for defaults):
+The 'oss_docs' directory contains useful things to use in your repo (This directory is not used by github for defaults):

 * A README.md template
 * A CODE_OF_CONDUCT.md template